-Twenty-four year-old Beatrice Rana has shaken the international classical music world already and aroused admiration and interest from concert presenters, conductors, critics and audiences in many countries.
+Beatrice Rana has taken the international classical music world, arousing admiration and interest from concert presenters, conductors, critics and audiences worldwide.

 She performs at the world’s most esteemed concert halls and festivals including the Berlin Philharmonie, Amsterdam’s Concertgebouw, New York’s Carnegie Hall and Lincoln Center, London's Barbican Centre, Wigmore Hall, Royal Albert Hall and Royal Festival Hall, Philharmonie de Paris, Vienna’s Konzerthaus and Musikverein, KKL Lucerne, Cologne Philharmonie, Munich’s Gasteig, Prinzregententheater and Herkulessaal, Frankfurt’s Alte Oper, Hamburg’s Elbphilharmonie, Tonhalle Zurich, BBC Proms, Verbier Festival, Mostly Mozart, Boston’s Symphony Hall and Celebrity Series, Gilmore Keyboard Festival, Los Angeles’ Walt Disney Hall and Hollywood Bowl,and the Kennedy Center in Washington, D.C.